 Monitors: Many students have found it highly beneficial to invest in a second monitor for their laptop.
 This allows multiple screens and applications to be more easily viewed side-by-side when doing serious analysis work at home.
 In addition, having the ability to zoom effectively can greatly enhance clarity and visibility.
 We routinely make use of extended displays to greatly enhance our analysis and programming work, and we recommend that you at the very least investigate and decide whether this would be of benefit to you.

 NOTE: Equipment requirements as of the 2021/22 academic year.

-Students in the the Post-Baccalaureate Diploma in Health Analytics come from backgrounds in Computer Science, Health, Math, Statistics and other fields.
+Students in the the Post-Baccalaureate Diploma in Marketing and Data Analytics come from backgrounds in Computer Science, Health, Math, Statistics and other fields.
 No matter the background, however, applicants should have interest and skills in Math in order to be successful in the program.

 - Successful completion of a recognized Bachelor Degree in any business or science program.
 A post-secondary basic calculus course, or equivalent, is highly recommended.

 - Applicants who have completed post-secondary studies outside of Canada will require a World Education Service evaluation with International Credential Advantage Package of their credentials.

 - A student who has completed a recognized undergraduate degree in a non-business or non-science program may be admitted to the program provided they pass the Okanagan College Basic Algebra Proficiency Test with a minimum score of 20/25 AND the Calculus Readiness Test with a minimum score of 16/25.

 - Successful completion of the prescribed and elective courses as listed in the program outline with a minimum graduating grade average of 60%.

 Join an info session or become a student for a day.